 If I had to criticize the Red Pill movement or Tom Leykis’s approach, I’d say it is far too negative of women in general.
-Some of it is deserved and all based on inklings of truth, it’s just that listening to too much of it fails to impart balance, for women have some pretty darn good aspects to them too (as do men).
+Some of it is deserved and all based on inklings of truth (that’s the way things like this go, there’s always some truth to it), it’s just that listening to too much of it fails to impart balance, for women have some pretty darn good aspects to them too (as do men).
 I heard Rollo say he can’t advise for marriage now because of the disadvantages it represents.
 Fair enough, but a little sad too.

 Men sometimes do terrible things to women, and women sometimes do terrible things to men.
 Men tend to compete overtly, while women tend to maneuver covertly.
 Men smash you in the face, women get everyone around you turned against you so that eventually someone smashes you in the face.